 Field-hunting tip

-Look in skarn deposits country — that is the host setting where galuskinite typically forms.
+Look in skarn deposits country, the host setting where galuskinite typically forms.
 If you start seeing wollastonite, calcite, rankinite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.